luickk/MinimalRoboticsPlatform/README.md

 A way to share data streams with other processes, similar to pipes but optimized for sensor data and data distribution and access over many processes.

-Currently, the interfaces for topics are implemented via Syscalls which isn't very effective, but future versions will support push/pop operations with zero kernel overhead through memory mapping in the user-space.
+How many topics and in which configuration must be setup at compiletime in the `envConfig.zig` of the project.
+Each Topic can be configured in its buffer type, size, identifier and so on.
+In the runtime phase of the platform, every topic then behaves according to its configuration and can be addressed through its fixed id.

+There are two ways to communicate over a Topic, one is through SysCalls and the other is through direct mapped memory, which is very effective but less easy to use.
+Also, currently both ways of communicating on a Topic must not be mixed so only either one of both can be used.

 #### What kind of data is it for?

 Topics can be used for all kinds of statically sized data.
 Depending on the amount of data per time unit, there a re different methods of retrievals.
-- `waitForTopicUpdate` (which leverages a semaphore) can be used to wait for data in a separate thread.
+- `userSysCallInterface.waitForTopicUpdate(..)` (which leverages a semaphore) can be used to wait for data in a separate thread
-- `popFromTopic` could be used to get a unit of the latest(depending on the buffer type) data
+- `userSysCallInterface.popFromTopic(..)` reads n unit of the latest(depending on the buffer type) data
-- // todo: a way to stream larger amounts of data efficiently.
-As soon as userspace memory-mapping is implemented, efficient high-bandwith reads of streaming data will be possible
+- `userSysCallInterface.pushToTopic(..)` pushes n units of data to the topic

+Uses direct mapped memory to read/write to a Topic.
+Is also bound to all preconfigured parameters including the buffer type.
+- `ShareMemTopicsInterface.read(..)`
+- `ShareMemTopicsInterface.write(..)`

 ### Services